zubko/zubko.io/content/posts/2019-06-25-rn-improve-imports.md

 <div id="option-two"></div>

-2. Use [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) babel plugin.
+2. Use [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver).
 This is more or less popular way to do it currently.
 And there are workarounds for VSCode / ESLint / Flow to support this.
 But I don't like that each tool is needed to be configured / tweaked separately because of this, I'd rather stick to the method which has a 1 time setup and then everything just works.

 <div id="option-three"></div>